AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 [^YAMLvsDSL]: We are still trying to determine whether using YAML or a domain-specific language would be best.
 In the end, the most pragmatic approach will be followed.
 This is currently being done by specifying dependencies by hand in a module file.
 [^SupporteTargets]: These are currently two different operating systems - CentOS 6 and Ubuntu Linux 14.04.
 These are defined as the build slaves of the Jenkins instance.
 [^VAPOR]: Recently, EGI has made available the [VAPOR](http://operations-portal.egi.eu/vapor) tool, which has filled this information void to a certain extent.
+[^TwoPhase]:This two-phase (lock and copy, publish) is specific to CVMFS due to the nature of the filesystem